-The Grandhika (J2b) and Teli (H) met on the coast at the current Srikakulam District (AP) and evolved a common language called Telugu.
-The Grandhika (J2b) and Kannada (L) met on the coast near Mumbai and evolved a common language called Marathi.
-The Grandhika (J2b) and Mundari (O) met on the coast near Bhubaneswar (Odisha) and evolved a common language called Odia.
+The Grandhika (J2b) and Teli (H) people met on the coast near the current Srikakulam District (Andhra Pradesh State).
+They evolved a common dialect to facilitate communications called Telugu.
+Telugu was a mixture of Teli and Grandhika.
+The original dialect of Grandhika on the coast was called Andhra.

 The Census 2011 documented areas where dialects of the original Kui (H), Agni (J2b), and Mundari (O) are still spoken.
-The map below shows distribution of the dialects.
-Dialects evolved naturally to facilitate local communications.
-Languages were artificial with man made syntax and grammar to facilitate communications between a group of dialects.
-The map shows only the natural dialects, not the artificial languages.
+The map below shows distribution of the various dialects.
+The H, J2b, and O are on the East Coast, and the L are on the West Coast.